15 Scams in Thailand and How to Avoid Them

 Main nightlife street in Phuket

-Furthermore, it will tell you that the show is free.
-Nothing further from reality, nothing is free.
+Moreover, they'll tell you the show is free.
+Nothing could be further from the truth; nothing is free.

-The problem is that when you go to pay, the price can be up to 20 times more expensive.
-If you ask for the menu to see the price, they will show you another menu with the price they are charging you.
+The problem arises when you ask for the bill; you will find that they have charged you up to 20 times more than the original price.
+If you ask to see the menu again, they will show you another menu.

-Of course They won't let you leave until you pay, Otherwise things can get ugly.
+Of course, they won't let you leave until you pay, which can lead to an unpleasant situation.

-The way to avoid this scam is to avoid these sites.
+The best way to avoid this scam is simply not to enter these establishments.

 bangkok at night